-Bobby Brasel enters his third season as associate head coach with the North Texas women’s basketball program.
+Associate head coach Bobby Brasel joined Jalie Mitchell at North Texas in May of 2015.
 For the Mean Green, his duties include recruiting, opponent scouting, game preparation and scheduling.

-In his first season North Texas more than double their win total from a season prior and improved its offensive field goal percentage by a NCAA-best 7.23 percent..
+In his first season North Texas improved its offensive field goal percentage by a NCAA-best 7.23 percent..
 Under his assistance, North Texas also defeated then No. 17 Oklahoma on the road for the program’s first win over a ranked team.
 At the end of the season in the Conference USA tournament, the Mean Green reached the second round for the first time.

 North Texas built on that in year two by winning a program-best eight C-USA games, reaching the quarterfinals of the C-USA tournament and improving on its overall record by a game.